Production of Spin-Polarized Molecular Beams via Microwave or Infrared Rotational Excitation: Spin-polarization dynamics in HD, DT, O 2 , NO, N 2 O, 13 CO, and H 2 S 2

 Next, we consider the case of molecular oxygen O\textsubscript{2}, an open-shell molecule with two unpaired electrons.
 In particular, its electronic ground state $^{3}\Sigma^{-}_{g}$ has been extensively studied with microwave spectroscopy techniques.
 This state has a total electron spin of $S=1$ and orbital angular momentum projection of $\Lambda = 0$.
 The angular momentum quantum number for rotation is denoted by $N$, which together with the electron spin, forms the total angular momentum $J$.
 Due to symmetry constraints $N$ can only take odd integer values.
-Within the $N=1$ rotational level, we consider the excitation $\left\vert J = 0\, M = 0 \right\rangle \rightarrow \left\vert J = 1 \, M = 1 \right\rangle$.
+Within the $N=1$ rotational level and the ground vibrational state, we consider the excitation $\left\vert J = 0\, m_{J} = 0 \right\rangle \rightarrow \left\vert J = 1 \, m_{J} = 1 \right\rangle$ corresponding to a magnetic dipole (M1) transition at $2.52$~mm~\cite{yu2014}.
 This results in a $50\%$ polarization for the total electron spin and $50\%$ rotational polarization, both of which remain time-independent.
-A subsequent transition, $\left\vert 1 \, 1 \right\rangle \rightarrow \left\vert 2 \, 2 \right\rangle$, still within $N=1$, can achieve an electron polarization close to $100\%$.
+A subsequent transition, $\left\vert 1 \, 1 \right\rangle \rightarrow \left\vert 2 \, 2 \right\rangle$, also a magnetic dipole (M1) transition at $5.33$~mm~\cite{yu2014}, can achieve an electron polarization close to $100\%$.
 Specifically, the electron polarization oscillates between $89.8\%$ and $100\%$ with a period of $2.1$~ps.
 The time-averaged electron spin polarization is approximately $95\%$.

-The fine-structure effective Hamiltonian matrix elements are explicitly derived in~\cite{larsson2019} and the hyperfine constants are provided in~\cite{drouin2010}.
+The fine-structure effective Hamiltonian matrix elements (in frequency units) are explicitly derived in Ref.~\cite{larsson2019}.
+Below we summarize them, focusing only on the variation in $N$:

+where $\lambda$ and $\gamma$ are the spin-spin and spin-rotation constants, respectively.
+Subscripts $D$ and $H$ denote the first and second order centrifugal distortion constants.
+The constants $B$, $D$, and $H$ correspond to the rotational constant and its first and second order centrifugal distortion terms, respectively.
+The measured values of these spectroscopic parameters for the electronic ground state $^{3}\Sigma^{-}_{g}$ of O\textsubscript{2} are listed in Tab.~\ref{tab2}, taken from Ref.~\cite{drouin2010}.

+The evaluation of the above results involves the Clebsch-Gordan decomposition of the total angular momentum $\mathbf{J}$ into the rotation quantum number $\mathbf{N}$ and the total electron spin $\mathbf{S}$: